-There will be a midterm and final exam, both administered through Blackboard.
+There will be a midterm and final exam.
 They will be multiple-choice/matching/fill in the blank.
-They will be open book because it is more important that you know where to correctly find the information to help you develop solid speech presentations than it is that you memorize that information.
+They will be open book because it is more important that you know where to correctly find the information to help you develop solid speech presentations than it is that you memorize information.
 The midterm is 50 questions.
 The final is 100 questions.
-Exams should be taken at regular class times, but will be available for an extended period to accommodate technical difficulties.
+Both will be on Blackboard during, and only during, class because of COVID.